BIOMEDICINE and SCIENCE & ENGINEERING WITH DR BARBARA LI

 So, come prepared to unleash your passion, be challenged and explore your potential opportunities through this dynamic course.
 Maureen looks forward to welcoming you into the Arts and Psychology Streams and exposing you to an array of interesting subjects across the Arts, Humanities and Social Sciences.

-FINE ARTS & ENGLISH INTENSIVE WITH DR MONIQUE DALGLEISH
+PERFORMING AND CREATIVE ARTS WITH DR MONIQUE DALGLEISH

 B.Ed.
 English Speech and Drama, The University of Tasmania| Graduate Diploma in Movement and Dance, MGSE | M.Ed.
 MGSE | PhD: interdisciplinary research with MGSE and Melbourne School of Population and Health, The University of Melbourne